 - Double red cell donation: every 16 weeks

-All donors are subject to maximum red cell and plasma loss limits for a rolling calendar year.
+All donors are subject to maximum red cell and plasma loss limits for a rolling 12-month period.
 These limits are determined by the Food and Drug Administration and The Blood Connection medical staff.
-In the rare event of a mechanical failure or damage to your red cells during your donation, we may not be able to return part of your blood.
-Should this occur, you might not be allowed to donate again for 8 weeks (16 weeks, if giving a double unit of red cells).

 What Happens After Donation